lack/redhat-notes/crio_unshare_mounts/README.md

 ## OpenShift via MCO

-Apply to all workers via:
+Apply to all nodes via:

+    oc create -k .

+Or apply to only workers via:

     oc create -k worker

-Apply to all masters via:
+Or only masters via:

     oc create -k master